Funders Network Capacity Building Program

-Emphasis will be placed on developing a diverse cohort of Fellows and Mentors, and we encourage applications from emerging leaders identifying as minorities, including people of color, LGBTQ individuals, people with disabilities, religious minorities, and other cultural minorities.
+Emphasis will be placed on developing a diverse cohort of participants and mentors, and we encourage applications from emerging leaders identifying as minorities including people of color, LGBTQ, people with disabilities, religious minorities, and other cultural minorities.

 The application deadline is Monday, November 11, 2019.

 For more information and applications, please visit the webpage.

 Below you will find a number of resources you may find useful in researching funding opportunities, trends in philanthropy, or best practices.

 The Chronicle of Philanthropy: the newspaper for not-for-profits

 Council on Foundations: a national membership organization for private, family, and community foundations